SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

-We evaluate SIGNL and baseline methods using the ASVspoof 2021 DF~\cite{yamagishi2021asvspoof_21}, the newly released ASVspoof 5~\cite{wang2024asvspoof_ASVspoof5}, and the Chinese fake audio detection (CFAD)~\cite{ma2024cfad} datasets under different limited data scenarios.
-We additionally use the In-The-Wild~\cite{muller2022does_itw} dataset to assess performance on unseen data distributions.
+We evaluate SIGNL and baseline methods using publicly available and commonly used datasets: ASVspoof 2021 DF~\citep{yamagishi2021asvspoof_21}, the newly released ASVspoof 5~\citep{wang2024asvspoof_ASVspoof5}, and the Chinese Fake Audio Detection (CFAD)\citep{ma2024cfad} dataset under different limited data scenarios.
+We additionally use the In-The-Wild\citep{muller2022does_itw} dataset to assess performance on unseen data distributions.

 \textbf{ASVspoof 2021 DF:} We use the evaluation set from the deepfake (DF) track, which focuses on audio deepfake detection under realistic conditions.
 The dataset contains bona fide and fake speech processed through various audio codecs.
-Its training and development sets are sourced from the logical access (LA) track of ASVspoof 2019~\cite{todisco2019asvspoof_asvspoof2019}, featuring fake audio generated through speech synthesis and voice conversion techniques.
+Its training and development sets are sourced from the logical access (LA) track of ASVspoof 2019~\citep{todisco2019asvspoof_asvspoof2019}, featuring fake audio generated through speech synthesis and voice conversion techniques.

 \textbf{ASVspoof 5:} The latest ASVspoof challenge dataset includes crowdsourced data with diverse acoustic conditions.
 We use its training and development sets, which include both bona fide and attack samples.
 The training set contains attacks A01–A08, while the development set contains attacks A09–A16.
 Since the official test set labels have not yet been released, we simulate a test set by splitting the development set into two parts: one for validation (containing A09–A14) and another for evaluation (A09–A14 with additional unseen attacks, A15 and A16).